The SGR Responsible Science Conference 2019

 The threat of climate breakdown is now accepted as endangering human civilisation.
 We have science and scientists to thank for our understanding of this challenge.
 In particular, the recent special report of the IPCC on what it will take to stay below the 1.5 degree warming target concludes that, ‘rapid, far reaching and unprecedented changes will be needed in all areas of society.’
 This obviously includes science and scientists themselves, even more so given the privileged insight and understanding of the problem that they have.

-The SGR Responsible Science Conference 2019 will explore these questions with leading speakers, including debates and interactive sessions, together with looking at action towards any potentially greater role that science and scientists can play in preventing climate breakdown, by setting examples for more sustainable behaviour.
+The SGR Responsible Science Conference 2019 explored these questions with leading speakers and interactive sessions.
+It looked at the potentially greater role that science and scientists can play in preventing climate breakdown, by setting examples for more sustainable behaviour.

 [image credit: iStock]